apache/spark/docs/sql-ref-syntax-qry-select-distribute-by.md

                           ('John A', 18),
                           ('Jack N', 16);
 -- Reduce the number of shuffle partitions to 2 to illustrate the behaviour of `DISTRIBUTE BY`.
--- Its easier to see the clustering and sorting behaviour with less number of partitions.
+-- It's easier to see the clustering and sorting behaviour with less number of partitions.
 SET spark.sql.shuffle.partitions = 2;

 -- Select the rows with no ordering.
-Please note that without any sort directive, the results -- of the query is not deterministic.
-Its included here to just contrast it with the -- behaviour of `DISTRIBUTE BY`.
-The query below produces rows where age column are not -- clustered together.
+Please note that without any sort directive, the result -- of the query is not deterministic.
+It's included here to just contrast it with the -- behaviour of `DISTRIBUTE BY`.
+The query below produces rows where age columns are not -- clustered together.
 SELECT age, name FROM person;